LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

 ::

-   $ git push origin master
+   $ git push origin main
    ERROR: Permission to chrisbay/communication-log.git denied to pilot.
    fatal: Could not read from remote repository.